machinat/sociably/website/docs/staged-dialog.md

 When a content node is met while the script is executing, the function will be called to get the messages.
 The messages will then being sent to proceed the conversation.

-### Circumstance Object
+### Script Environments

-The content function would receive an object represent the current execution circumstance:
+The content function would receive an object represent the current execution environments:

 ```js
 <>